milindkrishna/Store-API/README.md

-#This project is made using Nodejs with express as framework
+# This project is made using Nodejs with expressjs as framework

-#We have the Rest Api where feature are :
+# We have the Rest Api where feature are :

 1. get the store result [manual and dynamic get results]
 2. search using the query